11 Quick Tips to Win at Speech Pathology Marketing

 What about a blog or a newsletter?

-Same advice here, unless you can commit to regularly posting or creating a newsletter, which might deter you from your practice, that you really love writing, think wisely about investing in a blog to ‘acquire new business through content marketing’.
+You won’t find blogging tips for speech therapists here.
+Same advice.
+Unless you can commit to regularly posting or creating a newsletter, which might deter you from your practice, that you really love writing, think wisely about investing in a blog to ‘acquire new business through content marketing’.
 If you are a generalist, the amount of content to serve well all the different patients you have will be too high for this to work for your business.

 How about a large banner over my street front office space?

-If you are building a private practice with multiple speech therapists, if you have a receptionist, then possibly a business front on a busy street may make sense.
+If you are building a private practice with multiple SLPs, if you have a receptionist, then possibly a business front on a busy street may make sense.
 A busy street will serve both as publicity and patient acquisition.

 What about leave behind printables or print advertising?